polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

   that *vertex* a crossing of one or more loops.

-This latter case can be represented as follows, where `X` is the identifier in position `1` of the array,
+This latter case can be represented as follows, where `X` is the identifier in position `1` of the array:

 ```
 S' X   ...
 X   ...
 X    ...
 X   ...
 T'